rubennc91/ruben-nieto/content/home/experience.md

   description = """In the 2022-23 academic year I taught:
 	* Theory lesson and Laboratory of Design Of Electronic Circuits And Systems (1S).
 Bachelors Degree in Industrial Electronics and Automation Engineering.
 [ES]
 	* Theory lesson and Laboratory of Electronic Systems Design (2S).
 Bachelors Degree in Industrial Technologies Engineering .
 [ES]"""
-# In the 2021-22 academic year I taught:
-# * Laboratory of Digital Electronic Systems (1S).
-Bachelors Degree in Industrial Electronics and Automation Engineering.
-[ES]
-# * Laboratory of Electrical and Electronic Engineering (1S).
-Bachelors Degree in Chemical Engineering.
-[ES]
-# * Laboratory of Electrical Engineering and Electronics for the Materials Engineering Bachelors Degree.
-[ES]
-# * Laboratory of Electrical Engineering and Electronics for the Mechanical Engineering Bachelors Degree.
-[ES]
-# * Laboratory of Analog Electronics for the Bachelors Degree in Industrial Electronics and Automation Engineering.
-[ES]
-# * Laboratory of Fundamentals of Engineering of Electrical Engineering for the Bachelors Degree in Industrial Electronics and Automation Engineering.
-[ES]
-# * Laboratory of Automatic Regulation I for the Bachelors Degree in Industrial Electronics and Automation Engineering.
-[ES]

 [[experience]]
   title = "Visiting Professor"